 Special Educational Needs and Disabilities

-At Brading we see all children as individuals 'each with their own pattern'.
+At Brading we see all children as individuals.
 As a team we work together with yourselves as parents and carers, and a range of outside agencies, to support your children through whole class teaching and a range of additional programmes to match their individual needs.
 We work under four headings:

 - Cognition and Learning